artmetla/DejaView/docs/deployment/deploying-bigtrace-on-kubernetes.md

 ### Client
 There are three clients to interact with Bigtrace: a Python API, clickhouse-client and Apache Superset.
-- The Python API exists in the Perfetto python library and can be used similar to the TraceProcessor and BatchTraceProcessor APIs.
+- The Python API exists in the DejaView python library and can be used similar to the TraceProcessor and BatchTraceProcessor APIs.
 - Clickhouse is a data warehousing solution which gives a SQL based interface for the user to write queries which are sent through gRPC to the Orchestrator.
 This can be accessed natively using the clickhouse-client which provides a CLI which allows the user to write queries to the DB.
 - Superset is a GUI for Clickhouse which offers an SQLLab to run queries offering support for modern features such as multiple tabs, autocomplete and syntax highlighting as well as providing data visualization tools to create charts easily from query results.